 Section 3.
 The duties of the executive board shall be:

-a. to transact necessary business in the intervals between association meetings and such other business as may be referred to it by the association;
+a.
+To transact necessary business in the intervals between association meetings and such other business as may be referred to it by the association;

-b. to create standing and special committees;
+b.
+To create standing and special committees;

-c. to approve the plans of work of the standing and special committees;
+c.
+To approve the plans of work of the standing and special committees;

-d. to present a report at the regular meetings of the association;
+d.
+To present a report at the regular meetings of the association;

-#e. to select an auditing committee or professional auditor as outlined in Article VI;
+#e.
+To select an auditing committee or professional auditor as outlined in Article VI;

-to prepare and approve the proposed budget to be presented to the membership for adoption;
+To prepare and approve the proposed budget to be presented to the membership for adoption;

-#g. to obtain general membership approval for any changes to the adopted budget over $300.00.
+#g.
+To obtain general membership approval for any changes to the adopted budget over three hundred dollars ($300.00).

 Section 4.
 Regular meetings of the executive board shall be held during the school year, the time to be fixed by the board at its first meeting of the year.
 A majority of the executive board members shall constitute a quorum.
-Special meetings of the executive board may be called by the president or by a majority of the members of the board, SEVEN (7)seven (7) days' notice being given.
+Special meetings of the executive board may be called by the president or by a majority of the members of the board, seven (7) days' notice being given.